 - A/B test offers (store credit, free gift, etc.)

-The number of friends who see shared content on Facebook, Twitter or an email message and click to visit your website.
-The tricky part here is that Facebook and Twitter don’t report impressions, sort of busting a normal marketing calculation.
+The tricky part with this marketing statistic is that Facebook, Twitter, and PURLs don’t report impressions, sort of busting a normal marketing calculation.
 While email reporting does include opens and unique opens, the best way to approach this — in aggregate and normalized across all channels — is to measure the number of visits per share.
-That levels the playing field and lets you gain insights that you would otherwise miss if looking at referral visits alone.
+This levels the playing field and lets you gain insights that you would otherwise miss if looking at referral visits alone.

 - 1 visit per share - meh